Try431/MIDI-part-splitter/README.md

 - [x] Create emphasized MIDI files
 - [x] Set emphasized track to a different MIDI instrument
 - [x] Create .mp3 files from MIDI files
-- [ ] Build a GUI for using the tool
+- [x] Start building a GUI for the tool
+- [ ] Consolidate dependencies for easy packaging
+- [ ] Finish GUI, and be able to distribute easily

 ## How to use